 - Stepper motor drivers/Power supply: 4 drivers installed inside computer box run off separate power supply also installed inside computer box.
 Power supply output: 6.5 amp, 24-28 VDC

-- Also included: backup DVD-ROM with Ubuntu Linux and EMC2, plus a second CD with the CNC instruction manual in 3 file formats, CND machine exploded views with part numbers, quickstart instructions, CNC FAQ’s and description of programs included on CD.
+- Also included: backup DVD-ROM with Ubuntu Linux and EMC2, plus a second CD with the CNC instruction manual in 3 file formats, CND machine exploded views with part numbers, quickstart instructions, CNC FAQs and description of programs included on the CD.

 Unlimited machine and accessory support provided at no charge by Sherline.
-Linux/EMC support provided on voluntary basis by member of Linux CNC group at www.linuxcnc.org.
+Linux/EMC support provided on a voluntary basis by a member of Linux CNC group at www.linuxcnc.org.

 Standard Sherline 1-year warranty on all mechanical and electrical components (when used in non-commercial/production capacity)

 4th axis rotary table with stepper motor, P/N 8730